-ASTR 1001A or ASTR 1001B
+ASTR 1000A or ASTR 1000B

 Also be aware that if you intend to observe the Moon, it is not visible every evening.
 In general the Moon phases from a few days after New Moon until about a day or two after Full Moon (that would include First Quarter moon).

 Also, planets visible this term are: Jupiter and Saturn (early in the term and early in the evening).